 - There would be elevated levels of hCG hormone in women at their perimenopausal stage.

-- Those undergoing treatment for infertility may show the false positive result if they test within ten days of the last hCG treatment.
+- Those undergoing infertility treatment may see a false positive result if they test within ten days of the last hCG treatment.

 If the test result is negative, the kit displays only the control line and nothing else.
 You can retest about a week later to double-check.